ocademy-ai/machine-learning/_sources/machine-learning-productionization/model-training-and-evaluation.md

 Conversely, if the goal is to have higher model quality, then try increasing depth and width.
 Remember that increases in depth and width are practically limited by accompanying increases in training time and overfitting.
 To understand overfitting.

-Since the depth and width are hyperparameters, hyperparameter tuning could be used to optimize depth and width.
+Since depth and width are hyperparameters, hyperparameter tuning could be used to optimize depth and width.

 ## Your turn! 🚀